adriaferrer/Avocalypse/README.md

 * 04_Analysis: Notebooks with the main points of analysis, including the correlations and plots
 * 05_Models: Includes excel files with the regression models used
 * 06_Figures: Figures used for the presentation
-* 09_Tests: The room we all have in our home and wish nobody sees

 ## Data sources
 * https://www.kaggle.com/neuromusic/avocado-prices